sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. In the Chat view, select **Keep** to apply the suggested code updates, and then select **Done** to end the Chat session.

+> **NOTE**: The Chat view's Agent mode is designed for running tasks using an autonomous agent.
+To conserve GitHub Copilot resources, the Agent mode isn't used in this exercise.

 ### Explore code completion suggestions

 GitHub Copilot provides code completion suggestions based on the context of the code in the editor.
 You can use code completion suggestions to quickly generate code snippets, refactor existing code, or implement new features.